-A dial plan for the Normal Mode must be configured to specify where calls will be routed.
+A dial plan for the Normal Mode must be configured to specify where calls will be routed, should the SIP Enablement Services route the call back to the branch SRX210.
 Route patterns of a dial plan include digit patterns against which called numbers are matched.
 Configure the dial plan for the Normal Mode when the Peer-Call-Server (the SIP Enablement Services at the central site) is in control.

-''' [edit] root# edit services converged-services Under [edit services converged-services], issue following commands: set digit-manipulation digit-transform del-9 regular-expression "s/^9//" set dial-plan plan2 route-pattern 9911 call-type trunk-call set dial-plan plan2 route-pattern 9911 trunk-group MyTrunkGroup digittransform del-9 set dial-plan plan2 route-pattern 91732XXXXXXX call-type trunk-call digittransform del-9 set dial-plan plan2 route-pattern 91732XXXXXXXX trunk-group MyTrunkGroup '''
+''' [edit] root# edit services converged-services Under [edit services converged-services], issue following commands: set digit-manipulation digit-transform del-9 regular-expression "s/^9//" set dial-plan plan2 route-pattern 9911 call-type trunk-call set dial-plan plan2 route-pattern 9911 trunk-group MyTrunkGroup digittransform del-9 set dial-plan plan2 route-pattern 91732XXXXXX call-type trunk-call digittransform del-9 '''

-911 from the branch will be sent back by the SIP Enablement Services server to the SRX210 and then be routed out to the PSTN through the "MyTrunkGroup" trunk group as configured in Section 7.5.
+911 and PSTN calls to the "732" area code from the branch will be sent back by the SIP Enablement Services server to the SRX210 and then be routed out to the PSTN through the "MyTrunkGroup" trunk group as configured in Section 7.5.